Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Introduction

 \section{Introduction}

 \addtocontents{toc}{ }

-The Artin Vanishing Theorem of \cite[XIV.3.2]{sga4} asserts that the étale cohomology groups $\Hl^n_{\et}(X,\mc{F})$ vanish when $X$ is a smooth affine variety over an algebraically closed field, when $\mc{F}$ is a torsion étale sheaf and when $n>\dim(X)$.
+Thanks to \cite{thesevoe,ayo07,tcmm,ayo14,em,rob,khan,anabelian}, we now have at our disposal stable $\infty$-categories of mixed étale motives $\mc{DM}_{\et}$ endowed with Grothendieck's six functors formalism and various realization functors.
+However, to connect those categories to Grothendieck's conjectural theory of motives, the motivic t-structure is still missing.
+Working by analogy with étale sheaves, there are two possible versions of the motivic t-structure: the \emph{perverse motivic t-structure} and the \emph{ordinary motivic t-structure}.

-This celebrated result has been reformulated in \cite{bbd} using the perverse t-structure.
-Recall that a t-structure is a way of isolating an abelian subcategory within a stable $\infty$-category (for example, within a derived category) by specifying which objects have vanishing cohomology groups in positive degrees and which ones have vanishing cohomology groups in negative degrees.
-If $\Lambda$ is a torsion ring and if $S$ is a scheme of finite type over a field, the perverse t-structure is defined on the stable $\infty$-category $\mc{D}^b_c(S,\Lambda)$ of constructible complexes of étale sheaves with coefficients in $\Lambda$ by setting a complex $M$ to be \begin{itemize} \item negative whenever for any point $x$ of $S$, letting $i_x\colon \{ x\} \rar S$ be the inclusion, the cohomology groups of the complex $i_x^*M$ vanish in degree higher than $\dim(\overline{\{ x\}})$. \item positive whenever for any point $x$ of $S$, the cohomology groups of the complex $i_x^!M$ vanish in degree lower than $\dim(\overline{\{ x\}})$. \end{itemize}
+Indeed, if $\Lambda$ is an $n$-torsion ring and if $S$ is a scheme over which $n$ is invertible, the stable $\infty$-category $\mc{D}^b_c(S,\Lambda)$ of constructible complexes of étale sheaves with coefficients in $\Lambda$ is naturally endowed with its ordinary t-structure; the perverse t-structure then is defined on by setting a complex $M$ to be \begin{itemize} \item t-negative whenever for any point $x$ of $S$, letting $i_x\colon \{ x\} \rar S$ be the inclusion, the cohomology groups of the complex $i_x^*M$ vanish in degree higher than $\dim(\overline{\{ x\}})$. \item t-positive whenever for any point $x$ of $S$, the cohomology groups of the complex $i_x^!M$ vanish in degree lower than $\dim(\overline{\{ x\}})$. \end{itemize}

-The Artin Vanishing Theorem is then equivalent to the following statement (see \cite[4.1.1]{bbd}) which is also known as the Affine Lefschetz Property.
+One of the central features of the perverse t-structure is that it satisfies Artin's vanishing Theorem:

-\begin{theorem*}(Artin Vanishing Theorem) Let $k$ be a field and let $f\colon X\rar Y$ be an affine morphism between $k$-schemes of finite type.
-Then, the functor is perverse right t-exact (meaning that is preserves negative objects of the perverse t-structure).
+\begin{theorem*}(Artin vanishing Theorem, \cite[XV.1.1.2]{travauxgabber}) Let $f\colon X\rar Y$ be an affine morphism between quasi-excellent scheme.
+Then, the functor is perverse right t-exact (meaning that it preserves negative objects of the perverse t-structure).
+By duality, the functor $f_!$ is perverse left t-exact. \end{theorem*} This result generalizes Artin's original vanishing Theorem from \cite[XIV.3.2]{sga4} which asserts that the étale cohomology group $\Hl^n_{\et}(X,\mc{F})$ vanishes when $X$ is a smooth affine variety over an algebraically closed field and $\mc{F}$ is a torsion étale sheaf and $n>\dim(X)$.